Norsninja/Visual_Internet_Proto_V2/Readme.md

 This is the **new version of VIP**, now built on a **Neo4j graph database**.
 The original version was built using SQL and can be found here:
 [**Original Visual Internet Prototype**](https://github.com/Norsninja/Visual_Internet_Prototype).

+### **Changes 2/22/25:**
+- **Decoupled Scanning & Persistence:**
+The scanning functions (e.g., ARP, traceroute) have been separated from database updates.
+An orchestrator module now gathers and preprocesses network data, packaging it into structured payloads for persistence in Neo4j.
+This modular approach simplifies maintenance and testing.

+- **Improved Concurrency Management:**
+A global lock has been introduced to prevent overlapping scans—particularly for long-running traceroute operations—ensuring each full scan completes without race conditions.

+- **Focused Local Scanning:**
+The scheduled full scan now exclusively handles local network data (router info, ARP scans, and traceroute hops) while preserving on-demand scans for BGP, web, remote traceroute, and port scans.
+This means external scans are triggered only via user requests, exactly as before.

+- **Dynamic External Target Synchronization:**
+The system now retrieves the external target configuration from the Neo4j database (with a fallback to a default value) before running traceroutes.
+This guarantees that traceroute operations always use the most up-to-date target.

+- **Consistent Labeling & Relationship Management:**
+Node labeling and relationship creation are now centralized via dedicated functions, ensuring that all nodes (routers, devices, external nodes, etc.) and relationships (e.g., CONNECTED_TO, TRACEROUTE_HOP) are created and maintained consistently throughout the system.

 ---

 ## **About This Project**